Revolutionary Forces of the G9 Family and Allies

-The Revolutionary Forces of the G9 Family and Allies (French: Forces Révolutionnaires de la Famille G9 et Alliés; Haitian Creole: Fòs Revolisyonè G9 an Fanmi e Alye) is a federation of 12 armed groups led by former Haitian police officer Jimmy "Barbecue" Chérizier, notorious for extrajudicial massacres.
-The G9, along with other affiliated armed groups, controls over 80% of the capital Port-au-Prince.
+The Revolutionary Forces of the G9 Family and Allies (Forces Révolutionnaires de la Famille G9 et Alliés, Fòs Revolisyonè G9 an Fanmi e Alye) is a federation of 12 armed criminal gangs led by former Haitian police officer Jimmy "Barbecue" Chérizier, notorious for extrajudicial massacres.
+The G9, along with other affiliated armed groups in Viv Ansanm, control over 80% of the capital Port-au-Prince.

 In March 2024, the group was involved in a jailbreak that led to more than 4,700 prisoners escaping, resulting in the resignation of Prime Minister Ariel Henry.